ryokamoi/wice/README.md

 ## Claim-Split

-`claim_split` directory includes prompts for Claim-Split, a method to decompose claims by using GPT-3.
+[claim_split](claim_split) directory includes prompts for Claim-Split, a method to decompose claims by using GPT-3.
 We use different prompts for different datasets in the experiments in this work, so we provide prompts for WiCE, VitaminC, PAWS, and FRANK (XSum).

 ![](figures/claim_split.png)

+## How to Evaluate Your Models on WiCE?

+When you evaluate entailment classification models on WiCE, unless your model can handle with very long input context, you have to retrieve evidence sentences from evidence articles as the first step.
+Please refer to our paper for possible approaches for evaluating models with limited input length on WiCE.

+If you evaluate evidence retrieval models, you can use the data in [data/entailment_retrieval](data/entailment_retrieval).

+### Oracle Retrieval Dataset

+If you are looking for simple NLI datasets with short evidence that do not require any retrieval models (like SNLI, MNLI, and ANLI), you can use our [oracle retrieval dataset](code_and_resources/entailment_inputs/oracle_chunks/).
+The oracle retrieval dataset simulates the situation that you have a perfect evidence retrieval model.
+When you report the result on this oracle retrieval data, you need to clearly mention that you use the oracle retrieval dataset, not the original WiCE dataset.

+We provide code for reproducing our experiment using GPT-3.5 and GPT-4 on the oracle retrieval dataset.
+Please refer to [code_and_resources/code/README.md](code_and_resources/code/README.md) for details.

 ## License

-The WiCE dataset is based on Wikipedia articles and websites archived at Common Crawl.
-The majority of text content in Wikipedia is licensed under the [Creative Commons Attribution Share-Alike license](https://en.wikipedia.org/wiki/Wikipedia:Text_of_the_Creative_Commons_Attribution-ShareAlike_4.0_International_License) (CC-BY-SA).
-For more information about the Wikipedia policy, please refer to [this page](https://en.wikipedia.org/wiki/Wikipedia:Reusing_Wikipedia_content).
-You are also bound by the [Common Crawl terms of use](https://commoncrawl.org/terms-of-use) when using this dataset.

-Our annotations are released under the terms of [ODC-BY](https://opendatacommons.org/licenses/by/1-0/).
+Please refer to the [LICENCE.md](./LICENSE.md) file.